Gibson Marauder: Notable players

 Adam Jones from Tool used it on their 2019 album Fear Inoculum.

 Also used for many years by Angelo Flies of Massive Attack.
 David Keegan from The Shop Assistants is pictured holding his Marauder on the cover of their LP "Will Anything Happen" in the bottom right corner.

+Tom Coyle used a wine red model during his tenure in the HS band "Infinity" in 1981.

 Golden Earring guitarist George Kooymans used a Gibson Marauder for Drop-D songs like "Long Blonde Animal" live.
 This guitar was most likely bought in 1975 and first used on the To The Hilt album as it is seen in the promo video for the title track.

 Notable users: Walter Schreifels of Rival Schools, George Johnson of The Brothers Johnson, Lee Ranaldo and Thurston Moore of Sonic Youth, Fox Amato of Horace Green, Mac McCaughan of Superchunk, Pete Shelley of Buzzcocks, Ricardo Mastria of Dead Fish, Josh Homme of Queens of the Stone Age, Mick Taylor and Hugo Ali of Shitsunami.
-Paul Stanley of Kiss claimed to have never actually played the Marauder but would bring one out for every encore and then smash the guitar in several pieces then throw them into the audience, Jeff Lynne.
+Paul Stanley of Kiss claimed to have never actually played the Marauder but would bring one out for every encore and then smash the guitar in several pieces then throw them into the audience.